Kings Row: Casting

 Twentieth-Century Fox originally sought to buy Bellamann's novel as a vehicle for Henry Fonda.
 Philip Reed, Rex Downing, and Tyrone Power were considered for the role of Parris.
-In April 1941, Robert Cummings was mentioned as the leading favorite if Power could not be borrowed.
-Cummings did a screen test and by May had the role.
-Cummings was tied up filming a Deanna Durbin film but the filmmakers were willing to postpone shooting for him.
-In September, filming was shut down for a week as Cummings was recalled to do reshoots on the Durbin film.
+But then, Warner Bros.
+Pictures purchased the film rights to the novel, and in April 1941, Robert Cummings was mentioned as the leading favorite if Power could not be borrowed.